 - A. Location.
-An Emergency Shelter providing up to 25 beds shall not be located within required to be more than 300 feet of another Emergency Shelter.
-Large Emergency Shelters with over 25 beds shall not be located within 1,000 feet of another small or large Emergency Shelter.
-Shelters shall not be located within 500 feet of any existing school or daycare facility. - B. Length of Stay.
-Occupancy for any one individual in the Emergency Shelter shall be limited to six months (180 days) within any 12-month period. - C. On-site Waiting and Intake Areas.
+An Emergency Shelter providing up to 25 beds shall not be required to be more than 300 feet of another Emergency Shelter. - B. Length of Stay.
+Occupancy for any one individual in the Emergency Shelter shall be limited to six months (180 days) within any 12-month period.

+- C. On-site Waiting and Intake Areas.
 The Emergency Shelter shall provide on-site waiting and intake areas, such areas shall be located either inside the facility or fully screened from view of the public right-of-way and neighboring properties. - D. Hours of Operation.
 Each Emergency Shelter shall establish and maintain set hours of operation for client intake and discharge.
 These hours shall be clearly displayed at the entrance to the shelter at all times.
 The shelter operator shall discourage loitering of clients in the vicinity of the shelter during non-intake hours of operation. - E. Staffing.
 On-site management shall be provided 24 hours a day seven days a week and accompanied by support staff.
 Only individuals that do not utilize a client bed/or other on-site services are eligible as on-site management. - F. Management Plan.
-Prior to commencing operation, the Emergency Shelter provider must have a written management plan which shall be approved by the Director.
+Prior to commencing operation, the Emergency Shelter provider must have a written management plan.
 The management plan must include the following: - 1.
 Total number of beds provided, including the number of beds, if any, are reserved for persons under the age of 16. - 2.
 Minimum square footage of personal living space for each resident, the square footage of indoor and outdoor common areas, and the number of bathing/bathroom facilities. - 3.
 Staffing information including the total number of staff and staffing by shift, provisions for staff training, and contact information for key staff. - 4.
 Resident identification process and the type of clientele served.
-Include provisions for dealing with sex offenders and/or parolees. - 5.
-Description of training, counseling, social services, or other types of services that will be provided on-site.
-Food related services may require additional permits and/or clearances from the Environmental Health Department. - Neighborhood outreach including provisions to insure compatibility with surrounding area. - 7.6.
+Include provisions for dealing with sex offenders and/or parolees. - Description of training, counseling, social services, or other types of services that will be provided on-site.
+Food related services may require additional permits and/or clearances from the Environmental Health Department. - 6.
 Policies regarding pets.
 Kennels may require a permit from the Environmental Health Department.
-Outdoor Kennels require approval of a Conditional Use Permit when associated with an Emergency Shelter. - 8.7.
-Timing and location of outdoor activities. - 9.8.
-Temporary storage of residents' belongings. - 40.9.
-Safety and security including lighting. - 41.10.
+Outdoor Kennels require approval of a Conditional Use Permit when associated with an Emergency Shelter. - 7.
+Timing and location of outdoor activities. - 8.
+Temporary storage of residents' belongings. - 9.
+Safety and security including lighting. - 10.
 Site plan, floor plan, and building elevations.

-11.32.10011.32.110 Employee Housing
+11.32.110 Employee Housing